Qumeric/example-contests-workspace/solutions.md

 https://codeforces.com/contest/1428/problem/D

-### Pairs
+### [TODO] Pairs
-TODO but it feels like probably valid xs are a single subsegment so we only need to find first and last.
+It feels like probably valid xs are a single subsegment so we only need to find first and last.
 This is the same, just in mirror.
 To do it we need to iterate, get element i as minimum and smallest larger such that it's not in b  > v_i as maximum

 ### Longest Regular Bracket Sequence
 https://codeforces.com/problemset/problem/5/C

 Calculate balances.
 Binary search answer.
 Balance in the beginning should be balance at the end + 1 and there should be no balance less than beginning - 1 in between (use segtree).

 ### [TODO] Strange Definition
 https://codeforces.com/problemset/problem/1471/D